Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges

-\begin{itemize} \item \textit{Laws \& Ethics} With the growing demand and development of XAI and IoT, the challenges concerning ethics will continue to evolve \cite{atlam2020iot}, empowering the user with more choices and preferences on transparency on automated decision making.
+\begin{itemize} \item \textit{Laws \& Ethics} With the growing demand and development of XAI and IoT, the challenges concerning ethics will continue to evolve \cite{atlam2020iot}, empowering the user with more choices and preferences on transparency in automated decision-making.
 Moreover, with the growth of IoT to IoE within 6G, more devices would be connected with decision-making capability, raising security and privacy concerns.
 Several devices will likely interact directly without requiring a human in the loop.
 However, the endpoint will serve human demands.
-Here, additional laws and understanding of ethics would be in demand to ensure humans control all activities.
+Here, additional laws and an understanding of ethics would be in demand to ensure humans control all activities.
 Laws like GDPR are necessary to mention, which will lead and enable innovation with the optimal level of governance over automated decision-making.
 However, GDPR alone does not encompass a full spectrum of sets of rules all around the globe.
-In addition, the Chinese PIPL and other regional laws would collectively undertake the future challenges of ethical practices concerning automated-decision algorithms and devices. \item \textit{Commercial Side} Constituting decision-making algorithms explainable through the law or practice can cause concern for the producer of technology.
+In addition, the Chinese PIPL and other regional laws would collectively undertake the future challenges of ethical practices concerning automated decision algorithms and devices. \item \textit{Commercial Side} Constituting decision-making algorithms explainable through the law or practice can cause concern for the producer of technology.
 The producer would find making algorithms transparent a risky business to protect the intellectual property of the technology.
-This concern would further grow when 6G starts to converge on the application-centric approach to automated decision making, with the vision of IoE.
-It is here, the approach taken by the US is vital to consider that views data protection and data integrity as a commercial asset, unlike GDPR.
-It is important to note that explaining decision-making can leak critical information to the competitors, which can quickly compromise commercial assets and undermine the freedom to ownership.
+This concern would further grow when 6G starts to converge on the application-centric approach to automated decision-making, with the vision of IoE.
+It is here, that the approach taken by the US is vital to consider which views data protection and data integrity as a commercial asset, unlike GDPR.
+It is important to note that explaining decision-making can leak critical information to competitors, which can quickly compromise commercial assets and undermine freedom of ownership.
 The right approach would balance GDPR and US laws regarding data privacy and protection while safeguarding consumer rights and businesses.